Kent's hidden military history

 Kent is steeped in rich, fascinating military history, making it a place of deep interest for visitors and experts alike.
 From strolling around towns that have stood guard of the Kent Coast during times of conflict, to exploring Britain's most-famous RAF fighter station, there are plenty of tales to tell around our charming county.
 With harbours that set out ships to rescue soldiers from Dunkirk beach, air raid tunnels, RAF air crafts on display in museums and the hometowns of some of the most noble men involved in the wars, Kent's captivating military history is waiting to be uncovered...

 Although Ashford has developed over the years, the Mark IV WWI tank stands proudly amongst our modernising world.
 Located in St. Georges square, the historical relic has stood here for almost one hundred years, providing an interesting story to visitors.
 The tank was presented to the town in commemoration of Ashford’s fundraising efforts to the National War Savings and, it’s the only one of its type to be on public outdoor display.
-So ponder around this modern town, but as you pass through take a closer look at this fascinating gem to find out more of its wonderful history.

 Military History in and around Maidstone